 There was a clearly defined management structure in place and all staff felt supported and appreciated in their own particular roles.
-The registered manager and practice co-ordinator were responsible for the day to day running of the practice.
+The registered manager was responsible for the day to day running of the practice.

-The practice held quarterly staff meetings which were minuted and gave everybody an opportunity to openly share information and discuss any concerns or issues which had not already been addressed during their daily interactions.
+The practice held monthly staff meetings for staff at the practice and also across the wider organisation which were minuted and gave everybody an opportunity to openly share information and discuss any concerns or issues which had not already been addressed during their daily interactions.